NickEngmann/8BallGPT/README.md

 4. Use the ChatGPT integration for dynamic responses.

 ## To-Do List

-- [ ] Move the animation depending on the gyroscope
 - [ ] PDM Microphone working
 - [ ] ChatGPT integration
 - [ ] Decrease the text size by 10% or make it dynamic